Sewer56/nexus-what-i-want-to-build/docs/metadata-parsing.md

   <figcaption>A diagnostic I implemented in the 'Nexus Mods App' for showing missing Bannerlord dependencies.</figcaption>
 </figure>

-1. (Dependencies are automatically downloaded when user clicks 'Launch Application')

 Most games have mods which require additional dependencies, this usually comes in a form where downloading `Mod B` requires that you first download and enable `Mod A`.